Interesting Facts for Kids

 Mauritius Map: Mauritius and Rodrigues belong to the Mascarene islands in the Indian Ocean

 Mauritius is the second biggest island belonging to the group of islands called the Mascarenes or 'Mascareignes' as they are called in French.
-Rodrigues island and some other smaller islands belong to Mauritius too.
-The biggest island of the Mascarenes islands group is La Reunion (which belongs to France).
+The biggest island of the Mascarenes islands group is Réunion, which belongs to France.

-The island was created by volcanic activity and emerged from the water more than 8 million years ago.
-There are many scenic waterfalls especially in the south west of the island.
+The island of Mauritius was created by volcanic activity and emerged from the water more than 8 million years ago.

-Mauritius has a coastline of about 150 km/93 miles in length and the Indian Ocean island is known for its stunning white sandy beaches such as the one at Le Morne.
+Mauritius has a coastline of about 150 km/ 93 miles and the Indian Ocean island is known for its stunning white sandy beaches such as the one at Le Morne.